Skin Kit Info

 Skins for optional items such as Jump Seats, and other optional seating.
 (Can purchase seperately)

 Vinyl for formed ‘pods’ or dash.
-Wood or expanded PVC foundations.
+Wood or expanded PVC foundations are only available for installations done on premises.

 4. What about removing the old skins and installing the new ones?